the-muppet2/defcat-website/public/docs/ADMIN_GUIDE.md

 2. Review submission details
 3. Click **Start** when you begin working on it
 4. (Outside admin panel) Build the deck
-5. (Future feature) Mark as completed
+5. Mark as completed once done - this will link the deck to the user's account on the site

 ### Task: Add a New Product to the Store